This is a story about women's breasts and a slang — some would say risqué — word referring to them.

 The point is to "really get to know them," Berger said.
 Call the group.
 Can it detail its fundraising operations, expenses and distribution milestones?
 Does it have a reserve plan for rainy days?
 Can you get its tax records just by asking?
 If it can't reassure you on any of that, walk away.

 The Keep A Breast Foundation has struggled at times to make such data easily accessible, and it still doesn't post all its financial records on its Web site, as Berger advises.

-The group did volunteer to provide those records to anyone who asks, and it does post the recipients of all of its grants.
+The group did volunteer to provide those records to anyone who asks, and it does of all of its grants.
 But Gregg, of Executives in Action, said it could do a better job of spelling out what it's doing with donors' dollars.